Leigh Spinners

+The mill is currently operated by the Leigh Building Preservation Trust.

 History

 A product of the last generation of cotton mill building, Leigh Spinners was designed by Bolton architects Bradshaw, Gass & Hope for the Horrocks Company, and built in two phases.
 The east section comprising the six-storey mill, boiler house and chimney stack was built in 1913 and the matching west section was completed ten years later.
 One of the few double mills to be completed, it is one of the most complete still standing in Greater Manchester.
 Part of the factory is occupied by Leigh Spinners Ltd who have manufactured carpets since 1969 and since 2012, synthetic turf products for landscaping and sport.

 The building is in poor condition and considered to be at risk by Historic England.
 A charity, the Leigh Building Preservation Trust was formed to restore the steam engine and engine house.
-In September 2013 the charity was awarded a £75,000 grant to restore the steam engine and repair the engine house by Waste Recycling Environmental Limited, a heritage fund that protects buildings of historical importance.
+In September 2013, the charity was awarded a £75,000 grant to restore the steam engine and repair the engine house by Waste Recycling Environmental Limited, a heritage fund that protects buildings of historical importance.

 The charity was able to turn the engine in 2018 for the first time in many years.

-As at January 2019, the younger of the two mill buildings has had extensive roof repairs, allowing the Charity to advance the restoration of several floors.
-Sport England funding enabled the conversion of one floor to accommodate a Table Tennis Club, Martial Arts, Cheerleading, Archery and a gym, with a café and other facilities too.
+As at January 2019, the younger of the two mill buildings has had extensive roof repairs, allowing the charity to advance the restoration of several floors.
+Sport England funding enabled the conversion of one floor to accommodate a table tennis club, martial arts, cheerleading, archery and a gym, with a café and other facilities.
 Further floors are now in development, with music studios and arts spaces already being established.